How to Check-Up on Your Doctors

 Finding Dr. Right

 The Internet has become the single greatest source for locating and evaluating physicians.
-Whether you’re researching a new doctor or looking to learn more about your current doctor(s) there’s a number of online resources that provide basic data on just about every licensed doctor in the U.S. Here are some good ones to help you get started:
+Whether you’re researching a new doctor or looking to learn more about your current doctor(s) there’s a number of online resources that provide basic data that make talking to a doctor licensed in the U.S much easier.
+Here are some good ones to help you get started:

 •Vitals.com: A free Web resource (www.vitals.com) that will help you locate, evaluate and choose a doctor based on their training, expertise, consumer ratings and recommendations from other doctors.
 You can also rate doctors and leave comments for others to see.
 Other sites to check that offer similar services include www.ratemds.com, www.findadoc.com, www.careseek.com, www.thehealthcarescoop.com and www.drscore.com.